seatable/seatable-admin-docs/README.md

 ./preview.sh
 ```

-Start your browser and open http://127.0.0.1:8000.
-You should get a local copy of the manual.
-All your local changes will immediately be visible on this local copy.
+Initiate your browser and access http://127.0.0.1:8000 to view a local copy of the manual.
+Any modifications made locally will be instantly reflected in this version.
+You don't even have to restart docker or reload the page.

+The manual can be found within the `docs` folder.
+For comprehensive guidance on utilizing [MKDocs](https://www.mkdocs.org/user-guide/) or [MkDocs Material](https://squidfunk.github.io/mkdocs-material/), refer to their respective manuals for detailed instructions.

 ### Step 3: Create a pull request